ELeeAstro/Rosseland_Clouds/README.md

  ## Output

  Output is generated into specific results_* directories for your method and species.
-We include example plotting routines (which needs to edited to plot each species).
+We include example plotting routines (which needs to edited to plot each specific species).

  ## Example use in GCMs

  One question to ask is, how do I actually use this data inside the GCM or RT code I have?
+[TO DO]

  ## Useful stuff